usil/nodeboot-oauth2-starter/readme.md

 | `PUT`    | /sale | sales:update          |
 | `DELETE` | /sale | sales:delete          |

-In the case of the process you can either use any of the access control string like `read_accounting_excel:create` or create a new option like _process_ and use it `read_accounting_excel:process`, it is up to you.
+In the case of the process you can either use any of the access control string like `read_accounting_excel:create` or create a new permission like _process_ and use it `read_accounting_excel:process`, it is up to you.

 ## TODO